Ultimate Product Gallery

 You do not need to rebuild your product galleries after installing the plugin.

-• If a product already has a featured image and gallery images set in WooCommerce, Ultimate Product Gallery will use those images automatically.
+• If a product already has a featured image and gallery images in WooCommerce, Ultimate Product Gallery will use them automatically.

-• When you add or reorder images in Ultimate Product Gallery, it keeps the WooCommerce featured image and product gallery images in sync for compatibility with themes and plugins that rely on core WooCommerce image data.
+• When you add or reorder images in Ultimate Product Gallery, the plugin keeps the WooCommerce featured image and product gallery images in sync for compatibility with themes and plugins that rely on WooCommerce image data.

-• Videos and PDFs are stored only in Ultimate Product Gallery (WooCommerce core galleries are image-only).
+• Videos and PDFs are stored only in Ultimate Product Gallery because WooCommerce core galleries support images only.

 ↑ Back to top